beeware/briefcase/docs/en/how-to/debugging/pdb.md

 ## Development

 Debugging a development app is quite easy.
 Just add `breakpoint()` inside your code and start the app via `briefcase dev`.
-When the breakpoint is hit, the pdb console opens in your terminal and you can debug your app.
+When the breakpoint is hit, the PDB console opens in your terminal and you can debug your app.

 ## Bundled App